Hlhobbs/CS222-Final-Project/README.md

 Features Include:

-View the selected image/n
+*View the selected image
-Sort the pixels in several different ways/n Concatenate duplicate values/n
+*Sort the pixels in several different ways *Concatenate duplicate values
-Displays a sample of the color of each pixel/n Displays the number of appearances of each pixel value/n
+*Displays a sample of the color of each pixel *Displays the number of appearances of each pixel value

 Future Features:

-Make it realistic to use larger images/n
+*Make it realistic to use larger images
-Show complimentary colors of the pixels in the image/n Add a search function to search for colors in an image/n Display only searched for color(s)/n
+*Show complimentary colors of the pixels in the image *Add a search function to search for colors in an image *Display only searched for color(s)